Catch spend problems before month-end close

 Expense fraud prevention without the audit

 Expense fraud in distributed teams rarely starts big.
-It starts with a personal charge that nobody questioned, then becomes a habit.
-Daily anomaly detection changes the economics: when duplicates, odd hours, and spend spikes get flagged within a day, the window for quiet abuse closes.
-The same signals also catch honest mistakes, which are far more common and just as expensive.
+It starts with a personal charge that nobody notices, then becomes a habit.
+When every transaction is reviewed daily and the odd ones surface automatically, the window for quiet abuse closes.

 Insights that come to you